These commands are grouped by function. For alphabetical listing, see here.

 Root Operations

-Many functions such as installing software, editing files, running many commands require you to be root, or superuser.
-An error of "Command not found" means
+Many functions such as installing software, editing files and running certain commands require you to be root, or superuser.
+The error "Command not found" means that either you must change to root or it is a utility that is not installed.

 su: log as root while user.
 Will be prompted for password.